pichim/PES_Board/docs/markdown/ws3.md

 robot_state = RobotState::INITIAL;
 ```

 17. Upload the program to the microcontroller using the **PLAY** button in Mbed Studio.
 Then, aim the sensor at an object that is beyond the distance triggering the **EMERGENCY** state.
-Press the **USER** button, and click the mechanical button.
+Press the **USER** button and click the mechanical button.

 18. Experiment by pressing the mechanical button and pointing the sensor at an object that is below the threshold specified in the code.